 Types of programs

 There are a lot of corporate giving partners to choose from, and each provider offers a variety of giving programs within their wheelhouse.
-Make sure the giving platform you’re looking into offers the type of program (e.g., matching gifts, volunteer grants, etc.) you’d like to offer.
+Make sure the giving platform you’re looking into covers the type of program (e.g., matching gifts, volunteer grants, etc.) you’d like to offer to your employees.

 Ease of use